elastic/apm/specs/agents/tracing-instrumentation-aws.md

 ### SNS (AWS Simple Notification Service)

 The AWS Simple Notification Service can be instrumented using the [messaging spec](tracing-instrumentation-messaging.md), but the only action that is instrumented is `PUBLISH`.
 These specifications supersede those of the messaging spec:

 - `span.name`: The span name should follow this pattern: `SNS PUBLISH <TOPIC-NAME>`.
 For example, `SNS PUBLISH MyTopic`.
+The publish API allows a topic to be specified as a topic arn, target arn, or phone number.
+If the topic is a phone number, do not put the phone number in the span name.
+The span name should instead be `SNS PUBLISH <PHONE_NUMBER>`.
+For target and topic arns that are Access Points, use the Access Point name preceded by `accesspoint/` or `accesspoint:`.
+So a target/topic arn specified as `arn:aws:s3:us-west-2:123456789012:accesspoint/myendpointslashes`, the agent extracts `accesspoint/myendpointslashes` as the topic name.
+Given an Access Point such as `arn:aws:s3:us-west-2:123456789012:accesspoint:myendpointcolons`, the agent extracts `accesspoint:myendpointcolons` as the topic name.

 - **`context.destination.cloud.region`**: mandatory.
 The AWS region where the topic is.